Asabeneh/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

 ### Exercises: Level 3

-1. Writ a function which cleans text.
+1. Write a function which cleans text.
 Clean the following text.
 After cleaning, count three most frequent words in the string.

   ```js
     sentence = `%I $am@% a %tea@cher%, &and& I lo%#ve %tea@ching%;.
 There $is nothing; &as& mo@re rewarding as educa@ting &and& @emp%o@wering peo@ple. ;I found tea@ching m%o@re interesting tha@n any other %jo@bs. %Do@es thi%s mo@tivate yo@u to be a tea@cher!?`